- How do I create an account?

-Posting code in the forums can be tricky.
-In order for it to be formatted properly, the code must be enclosed in backticks (`).
+`).
 To do this, highlight the code in the editor and click on the “code” button.
 This feature behaves like blockquotes, and there is no need to mark each individual line.

 If it’s more than 20 lines of code, we recommend you use those services, especially since they have syntax highlighting, which may point out the problem right away.

 Users can edit a post for up to 60 minutes from the time of submission.
 After that, the post can only be edited by a moderator.

 Moderators will edit posts when it’s required.
 If someone uses vulgarities, posts private information (like emails or passwords), or otherwise violates the guidelines, we will clean up the post.
 We also may edit a post to fix code samples, or correct a typo that completely changes the meaning of the post.

 Either edit your post or reply to it and explain what was wrong, then use the report post button and a moderator will help.
 Please don’t abuse this, and keep in mind that most posts will not be removed.